The UCAS process

 Applications for Student Finance open.
 You do not need to wait until you have received offers from the universities to apply for tuition fees and maintenance loans.

-You must apply by this date to guarantee a place at University of Birmingham accommodation (either Birmingham owned or partner accommodation).
+You must apply for your accommodation by this date to guarantee a place at University of Birmingham accommodation (either Birmingham owned or partner accommodation).

-You will receive your A level results, determining whether you've gained a place at university.
-On results day, Clearing opens for students to find a place at university if they didn’t receive any offers, declined any offers they did receive, didn’t meet the conditions of their offers, or applied after 30 June.
+You will receive your exam results, determining whether you've gained a place at university.
+On results day, Clearing opens through UCAS for students to find a place at university if they didn’t receive any offers, declined any offers they did receive, didn’t meet the conditions of their offers, or applied after 30 June.
 Adjustment is also available for students who may be thinking about looking for an alternative course or university as they received better grades than expected.

 For more advice and guidance about the UCAS process visit the UCAS website.